See some of Paisley’s finest architectural treasures and learn about its rich history while exploring these town centre gems.

 Incle Street, Paisley PA1 1HR

-Designed by Thomas Baird in 1932, the spectacular Neo-Romanesque building became a cathedral in 1948.
-Named after the patron saint of Paisley, it’s the mother church of the Catholic diocese of the town.
+This spectacular building became a cathedral in 1948.
+Named for the patron saint of Paisley, it is the mother church of the diocese of the town.

 Paisley Thread Mill Museum